scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {: title="type values"}

 Type values 100, 101, 200, and 201 are reserved for private experimentation.
 They are not intended for general use.
-Any wide-scale and/or uncontrolled usage should obtain a real allocation.

 Type values 127 and 255 are reserved for future expansion of in case of a shortage of type values.